GautamPenna/VCSAT/README.md

 ## (1) Downloading NCBI Viral Protein Genomes

-After choosing the virus to analyze from the left-hand side as well as selected filters, following the following steps in the ‘Download’ button on the top left-hand corner:
+This step guides the user through choosing the coding regions of the virus of interest.
+If already done, please move on to step 2.

-Download -> Coding Regions -> All Records -> Default Naming Convention.
+Head over to the [NCBI Virus Database](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/), and type the name of the virus of interest in the search bar.

-The output of this download is going to be a .fasta File.
-Open the file in .txt format and save that as a new file.
-This is going to be the starting file for the rest of the functions as part of the program.
+After loading the page for the main databse, select the subset of datapoints based on the selection bar on the left.
+After doing so, select download on the top left-hand corner and follow the steps below: *"Download -> Coding Regions -> All Records -> Default Naming Convention"*.
+The output of this download is going to be a *".fasta"* File.
+Open the file in *".txt"* format and save that as a new file.
+For ease, name this *"all_coding_regions.txt"*.
+This is going to be the starting file for the rest of the functions.

 **(2) Determining Protein Types Present in NCBI Fasta File**